 Jeremiah 29:16 “[Know] that thus saith the LORD of the king that sitteth upon the throne of David, and of all the people that dwelleth in this city, [and] of your brethren that are not gone forth with you into captivity;”

 Therefore, the Lord sent the following message to them, informing them that it was so far from being true that they should in a short time return to Jerusalem.
-That, on the other hand, they that were there should soon be with them in captivity, or be destroyed”.
+That, on the other hand, they that were in Jerusalem, should soon be with them in captivity, or be destroyed”.